OutlawPlz/droppy/README.md

 ## Polyfills

-Droppy uses a bunch of polyfills to keep compatibility with old browsers.
+Droppy uses a bunch of polyfills to be compatible with old browsers.
 Here's a list of polyfills used.

 - [Array.prototype.forEach()][9a8a4327]
 - [Array.prototype.map()][548b200b]